 Cleopatra VII ruled ancient Egypt as co-regent (first with her two younger brothers and then with her son) for almost three decades.
 She became the last in a dynasty of Macedonian rulers founded by Ptolemy, who served as general under Alexander the Great during his conquest of Egypt in 332 B.C.
 Well-educated and clever, Cleopatra could speak various languages and served as the dominant ruler in all three of her co-regencies.
 Her romantic liaisons and military alliances with the Roman leaders Julius Caesar and Mark Antony, as well as her supposed exotic beauty and powers of seduction, earned her an enduring place in history and popular myth.

 Cleopatra: Early Life and Ascension to Throne

 Since no contemporary accounts exist of Cleopatra’s life, it is difficult to piece together her biography with much certainty.
 Much of what is known about her life comes from the work of Greco-Roman scholars, particularly Plutarch.
 Born in 70 or 69 B.C., Cleopatra was a daughter of Ptolemy XII (Auletes), a descendant of Ptolemy I Soter, one of Alexander The Great’s generals and the founder of the Ptolemaic line in Egypt.
 Her mother was believed to be Cleopatra V Tryphaena, the king’s wife (and possibly his half-sister).
 In 51 B.C., upon the apparently natural death of Auletes, the Egyptian throne passed to 18-year-old Cleopatra and her 10-year-old brother, Ptolemy XIII.

 Soon after the siblings’ ascension to the throne, Ptolemy’s advisers acted against Cleopatra, who was forced to flee Egypt for Syria in 49 B.C.
-She raised an army of mercenaries and returned the following year to face her brother’s forces at Pelusium, on Egypt’s eastern border.
+She raised an army of mercenaries and returned the following year to face her brother’s forces in a civil war at Pelusium, on Egypt’s eastern border.
 Meanwhile, after allowing the Roman general Pompey to be murdered, Ptolemy XIII welcomed the arrival of Pompey’s rival, Julius Caesar, to Alexandria.
 In order to help her cause, Cleopatra sought Caesar’s support, reportedly smuggling herself into the royal palace to plead her case with him.

 Caesar and Cleopatra